 \begin{example} Let us consider Fig.~\ref{fig:example_backpressure_diffmax}(a) for backpressure operation.
-At time $t$, node $i$ makes routing and scheduling decisions for flows $1$ and $2$ based on the per-flow queue sizes; $U_{i}^{1}(t)$, $U_{i}^{2}(t)$, as well as the queue sizes of the other nodes, \ie node $j$ and $k$ in this example, and using the channel state of the network $\boldsymbol C(t)$.
-In particular, the backpressure determines the flow that should be transmitted over link $i-j$ by $s^{*} = \argmax \{D_{i,j}^{1}(t),D_{i,j}^{2}(t)\}$ such that $s^{*} \in \{1,2\}$.
+At time $t$, node $i$ makes routing and scheduling decisions for flows $1$ and $2$ based on the per-flow queue sizes; $Z_{i}^{1}(t)$, $Z_{i}^{2}(t)$, as well as the queue sizes of the other nodes, \ie $j$ and $k$ in this example, and using the channel state of the network $\boldsymbol C(t)$.
+In particular, backpressure determines a packet (and its flow) that should be transmitted over link $i-j$ by $s^{*} = \argmax \{D_{i,j}^{1}(t),D_{i,j}^{2}(t)\}$ such that $s^{*} \in \{1,2\}$.
 The decision mechanism is the same for link $i-k$.
-Note that this is joint routing (\ie the next hop decision) and scheduling (\ie the flow selection for transmission).
 The scheduling algorithm also determines the link activation policy.
-In particular, the maximum backlog differences over each link are calculated as; $D_{i,j}^{*}(t)=D_{i,j}^{s^{*}}(t)$ and $D_{i,k}^{*}(t)=D_{i,k}^{s^{*}}(t)$.
+In particular, the maximum backlog difference over each link is calculated as; $D_{i,j}^{*}(t)=D_{i,j}^{s^{*}}(t)$ and $D_{i,k}^{*}(t)=D_{i,k}^{s^{*}}(t)$.
 Based on $D_{i,j}^{*}(t), D_{i,k}^{*}(t)$ and $\boldsymbol C(t)$, the scheduling algorithm determines the link that should be activated.
-Note that the decisions of routing and scheduling (also named as max-weight algorithm) are made jointly in the backpressure framework, which imposes several challenges in practice.
-We elaborate on them next. $\blacksquare$ \end{example}
+Note that the decisions of routing and scheduling are made jointly in backpressure, which imposes several challenges in practice.
+We elaborate on them next. $\Box$ \end{example}

-Routing algorithms are traditionally designed in the network layer, while the scheduling algorithms are implemented in the link layer in current networks.
+Routing algorithms are traditionally designed in the network layer, while the scheduling algorithms are implemented in the link layer.
 However, the joint routing and scheduling nature of backpressure imposes challenges for practical implementation.
-To deal with these challenges, \cite{DiffQ} implements the backpressure at the link layer, \cite{umut_stolyar} proposes a system in the MAC layer.
+To deal with these challenges, \cite{DiffQ} implements backpressure at the link layer, and \cite{umut_stolyar} proposes updates to the MAC layer.
 This approach is practically difficult due to device memory limitations and strict limitations imposed by device firmware and drivers not to change the link layer functionalities.
-The second approach is to implement backpressure in (or below) the network layer, \cite{horizon}, \cite{routing_wtht_routes}, \cite{xpress}.
-This approach requires joint operation of the network and link layers, so that the backpressure framework gracefully work with the link layer.
-Therefore, the network and link layers should work together synchronously, which may not be practical for many off-the-shelf devices.
+The second approach is to implement backpressure in the network layer, \eg \cite{horizon}, \cite{routing_wtht_routes}, \cite{xpress}, which requires joint operation of the network and link layers so that backpressure implemented in the network layer operates gracefully with the link layer functionalities.
+Thus, the network and link layers should work together synchronously, which may not be practical for many off-the-shelf devices.